Ramyakoppada/crop-disease-prediction/README.md

 # Crop Disease Prediction App

-## NOTE: This repo is Work In Progress

 <!-- Intro and about the project -->

 This app predicts the disease of the leaf image of the given plant using Deep Learning.